dtcenter/MET/docs/Users_Guide/appendixF.rst

 Introduction
 ============

 MET includes the ability to embed Python to a limited degree.
-Users may use their own Python scripts and whatever associated Python packages they wish in order to prepare 2D gridded data fields, point observations, and matched pairs as input to the MET tools.
+Users may use their own Python scripts and any associated Python packages they wish in order to prepare 2D gridded data fields, point observations, and matched pairs as input to the MET tools.
 We fully expect that this degree of embedding will increase in the future.
 In addition, plans are in place to extend Python with MET in upcoming releases, allowing users to invoke MET tools directly from their Python script.
 While MET version 8.0 was built on Python 2.x, MET versions 9.0 and beyond are built on Python 3.6+.

 .. _compiling_python_support: